thomassuedbroecker/watson-nlp-custom-init-container/README.md

 ![`Architecture reference custom models`](https://developer.ibm.com/developer/default/tutorials/serve-custom-models-on-kubernetes-or-openshift/images/ref-arch-custom-models.png)

-## Create an init container with a custom model
+## Create an init container model image

+We will build a `model container image` with the [`ibm-watson-embed-model-builder`](https://github.com/IBM/ibm-watson-embed-model-builder) python library.
+This container image will contain our `custom model`, downloaded from Watson Studio.

-* Step 1: Clone the repo
+* Step 1: Clone the repository
 * Step 2: Prepare python environment on your local machine
 * Step 3: Download a created model and copy it to the folder `code/tmpmodel`
 * Step 4: Unzip your custom model